jash1910/Novely/README.md

-# 📚 Novely – Full Stack MERN Authentication App
+# 📚 Novely – Full Stack Project

 **Novely** is a full-stack web application built using the **MERN** stack, focusing on secure and efficient **user authentication**.
 It demonstrates modern full-stack development practices with **JWT-based authentication**, **bcrypt password hashing**, and a responsive **React (Vite)** frontend.